1968–69 NHL season

 The 1968–69 NHL season was the 52nd season of the National Hockey League.
 Twelve teams each played 76 games (two more than in 1967–68).
-For the second time in a row, the Montreal Canadiens faced the St. Louis Blues in the Stanley Cup finals.
+For the second time in a row, the Montreal Canadiens faced the St. Louis Blues in the Stanley Cup Finals.
 Montreal won their second consecutive Stanley Cup as they swept the Blues in four, an identical result to the previous season.

+Amateur draft

+The 1968 NHL amateur draft was held on June 13 at the Queen Elizabeth Hotel in Montreal, Quebec.
+Michel Plasse was selected first overall by the Montreal Canadiens.